zakaria-chahboun/tarjem/readme.md

 <img src="https://raw.githubusercontent.com/zakaria-chahboun/ZakiQtProjects/master/IMAGE1.png">

-Genmessage is a message generator to easy translate your Go application.
+Genmessage is a generator to easy translate your Go application ❤️.

 - You only have to fill the `messages.toml` file.
-- You can use variables as placeholers in your translation template.
+- You can use variables as placeholers in your translation templates.
 - Fast!
-We don't use `text/template` pacakge in the exported file, We just use `fmt.Sprintf`.
+We don't use `text/template` pacakge in the exported go files, We just use `fmt.Sprintf`.
-- Clear functions parameters, No more ambiguity with maps!
+- Clear function arguments, No more ambiguity with maps!
+- Out-of-the-box error handling!

 ## Installation
 ```bash